aaronli04/object-permanence/README.md

 TENTATIVE -> ACTIVE -> LOST -> CLOSED
 ```

+New detections start as `TENTATIVE`, become `ACTIVE` once they accumulate enough support, move to `LOST` when temporarily unmatched, and become `CLOSED` when they are no longer eligible for extension and only remain as relink candidates.
 Reference descriptors blend last, EMA, and history vectors for stability against appearance drift.
 Track class is resolved from the confidence-weighted vote of its linked observations, not from the most recent detector label.